Kyun-J/FlexHybridApp-iOS/README.md

 }
 ```
 # `$flex` Object
-`$flex` Object is responsible for the interface between Web <-> Native in the Web of FlexHybrid library.
+`$flex` Object is responsible for the interface between Web <-> Native in the Web of FlexHybrid framework.
 In `$flex`, functions registered as`addInterface(name, action)`in FlexComponent are created, and these functions return Promise.
 ```swift
 //in native